neronlux/ntek-app-website/README.md

 ## 📞 Support

-For support, email your-email@domain.com or create an issue in the GitHub repository.
+For support, create an issue in the GitHub repository.

 ## 🔗 Links